Andrew-Brad/AB.Extensions/README.md

 # AB.Extensions

 This is a C# extensions library that I maintain to help reduce errors in code that I find in the wild.
-It is free of dependencies, includes some benchmarks and helpful constant strings, simple enums, and LINQ helper methods.
+It is free of dependencies, includes tests, benchmarks and light commentary on usage.
 Some methods are pulled from StackOverflow, but with fixed corner cases and added test coverage.
 Others are just functions that I've found helpful or grown tired of re-googling and copy-pasting.
-Some useful static strings and dates are scattered throughout, for those who hate [magic strings](https://softwareengineering.stackexchange.com/questions/365339/what-is-wrong-with-magic-strings) like me.
+Some useful constant strings and dates are scattered throughout, for those who hate [magic strings](https://softwareengineering.stackexchange.com/questions/365339/what-is-wrong-with-magic-strings) like me.

 The source now officially lives in Azure DevOps, but is continuously pushed to Github via Azure Pipelines CI.